Victoria Carter London Dance Centre 519-434-0612

 Knowing when to challenge or consolidate a student's skills takes experience & expertise.

-Victoria's professional training she received as a graduate of the National Ballet School, in class with internationally known dancers such as Karen Kain, helps her understand & guide the professionally-minded students & their parents.
+Victoria's professional training as a graduate of the National Ballet School, in class with internationally known dancers such as Karen Kain, helps her understand & guide the professionally-minded students & their parents.

 Being the third generation of a family-run local dance school helps her appreciate the needs & desires of the amateur student.